leonardocfor/useful/README.md

 # useful
-Commands in multiple languages to start new projects, utilities and useful scripts
+Commands in multiple languages to start new projects, utilities, useful scripts, concepts and theories